-5 Written Questions
+5 Written questions

-5 Matching Questions
+5 Matching questions

-- "small traditions"
+- "great traditions"

-- a Great Vehicle' branch of Buddhism followed in China, Japan, and Central Asia.
+- Great Vehicle' branch of Buddhism followed in China, Japan, and Central Asia.
 The focus is on reverence for Buddha and for bodhisattvas, enlightened persons who have postponed nirvana to help others attain enlightenment.

-- c The four major social divisions in India's caste system: the Brahmin priest class, the Kshatriya warrior/administrator class, the Vaishya merchant/farmer class, and the Shudra laborer class.
+karma → The four major social divisions in India's caste system: the Brahmin priest class, the Kshatriya warrior/administrator class, the Vaishya merchant/farmer class, and the Shudra laborer class.

-- d Caravan routes connecting China and the Middle East across Central Asia and Iran.
+Silk Road → Caravan routes connecting China and the Middle East across Central Asia and Iran.

 savanna → tropical or subtropical grassland, either treeless or with occasional clumps of trees.
 Most extensive in sub-Saharan Africa but also present in South America.